 Dimension Description

-UNL FPC requires that all dimensioning be completed in model space.
+All dimensioning shall be completed in model space.
 Dimensioning shall also be completed in layer A-ANNO-DIMS, bylayer, white (7), continuous linetype and default lineweight.
 UNL does not recognize the use of Interior (I) discipline designator layers for dimensions and request that this either not be used when at all possible or be converted to A-ANNO-DIMS layer upon output to AutoCAD.dwg delivery to UNL FPC.

 Dimension Style Parameters